The Wailing Wall

 The Jewish mourners jambed into this small area in 1945.

 In 1967 The Jewish army captured Jerusalem.
-After the Six day War the
+After the Six day War

 buildings placed against the Kotel were removed and the entire area in